makrai/notes/maynez2005-faithful-abs-summ.md

 ### Spearman’s Correlation of different metrics with the human scores

 * textual entailment scores are best correlated with both faithful and factual
-  * ROUGE -based metrics and BERTScore have very weak correlation, our findings
+  * ROUGE -based metrics and BERTScore have very weak correlation
   * consistent with the recent studies (Goodrich+ 19; Kryscinski+ 19a; Wang+ 20)
 * question answering scores showed a very weak correlation with f & f human
   * We hypothesize that this is due to a compounding of errors where